 What Does 'Striking' Actually Mean in Islam?

-The most misunderstood part of Quran verse 4:34 is the instruction often translated as “beat” or “strike.”
-To understand this properly, we must examine the Arabic term waḍribūhunna, derived from the root word daraba.
+The most misunderstood part of Quran verse 4:34 is the instruction often translated as "beat" or "strike."
+To understand this properly, we must examine the Arabic term wadribuhunna, derived from the root word daraba.

 Islamic Jurisprudence (Fiqh) Perspective

-In summary, the four schools (Hanafi, Shafi’i, Maliki, Hanbali) all agree that if this verse is applied, it comes with tight restrictions.
-The purpose of this guidance is to save the marriage and correct egregious behavior in a controlled, minimal way – not to injure, degrade, or terrorize the wife.
+In summary, the four schools (Hanafi, Shafi'i, Maliki, Hanbali) all agree that if this verse is applied, it comes with tight restrictions.
+The purpose of this guidance is to save the marriage and correct egregious behavior in a controlled, minimal way, not to injure, degrade, or terrorize the wife.
 In fact, if a husband goes beyond the limits and harms his wife, Islamic law considers him guilty of transgression, and the wife has every right to seek justice against him.
-Many Muslim scholars note that the Prophet’s example of never hitting his wives, and his statement that “the best men do not beat their wives,” means that Muslims should try to avoid this practice entirely and use gentler methods to solve marital disputes.
+Many Muslim scholars note that the Prophet's example of never hitting his wives, and his statement that "the best men do not beat their wives," means that Muslims should try to avoid this practice entirely and use gentler methods to solve marital disputes.

 Ethical and Logical Analysis in Islam

-It’s important to put this discussion into the broader moral framework of Islam.
-Islam’s teachings strongly promote kindness, justice, and mercy in family life.
+It's important to put this discussion into the broader moral framework of Islam.
+Islam's teachings strongly promote kindness, justice, and mercy in family life.
 The Quran and hadith repeatedly forbid abuse and oppression of any kind.
-The allowance of a light discipline in verse 4:34 was never meant to give a green light to domestic violence – rather, it was to tame and control a pre-Islamic practice and turn it into something closer to a symbolic reprimand.
+The allowance of a light discipline in verse 4:34 was never meant to give a green light to domestic violence, rather, it was to tame and control a pre-Islamic practice and turn it into something closer to a symbolic reprimand.

 The Quran states: